Tester0815/hyperion/README.md

 * A scriptable effect engine.
 * Generic software architecture to support new devices and new algorithms easily.

+The following links forwards you to a commercial site to make business.
+Be aware !

 More information can be found on the official Hyperion [Wiki](https://wiki.hyperion-project.org)

 If you need further support please open a topic at the our new forum!